Menu Close

 Square on all 4 Sides

-In other words you don’t want monitors that have a rounded bottom if you are using a monitor mount with two rows.
+In other words, you don’t want monitors that have a rounded bottom if you are using a monitor mount or stand with two or more rows.
 Think about it.
-If you have 2 rows of monitors, there would be a gap between the bottom of the top row monitor and the top of the bottom row monitor.
+If you have 2 rows of monitors, and the bottoms are rounded, there would be a gap between the bottom of the top row and the top of the bottom row.
 Spaces are distracting.
 You want all of your monitors to be as close together as possible with no gaps.
+Pick a monitor that is square on all sides if possible.

 LED VS LCD